Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

 :term:`authorization`.
 We'll make use of both features to provide security to our application.
 Our application currently allows anyone with access to the server to view, edit, and add pages to our wiki.
-We'll change that to allow only people who possess a specific username (`editor`) to add and edit wiki pages but we'll continue allowing anyone with access to the server to view pages.
+We'll change that to allow only people who are members of a *group* named ``group:editors`` to add and edit wiki pages but we'll continue allowing anyone with access to the server to view pages.

 We will also add a login page and a logout link on all the pages.
 The login page will be shown when a user is denied